openstack-archive/development-proposals/user-stories/proposed/baremetal-service.rst

 User Stories
 ++++++++++++

-* BMT001 - As an Enterprise user, I want to use bare metal machine so that I get consistent performance not affected by another machine, nor impacted by hypervisor.
+* BMT001 - As Wei - project owner, I want to use bare metal machine so that I get consistent performance not affected by another machine, nor impacted by hypervisor.

-* BMT002 - As an Enterprise user, I want to have a secure and clean bare metal machine deployed no matter who used it before.
+* BMT002 - As Wei - project owner, I want to have a secure and clean bare metal machine deployed no matter who used it before.

-* BMT003 - As an Enterprise user, I want to create networks elastically so that I can use network like I have these networks not affected by other companies.
+* BMT003 - As Wei - project owner, I want to create networks elastically so that I can use network like I have these networks not affected by other companies.

-* BMT004 - As an Enterprise user, I want to back up internal disk of bare metal and create a snapshot.
+* BMT004 - As Wei - project owner, I want to back up internal disk of bare metal and create a snapshot.
 This can be backed up to an external storage managed by Cinder.

-* BMT005 - As an Enterprise user, I want to use bare metal machine integrated with block storage service so that I can use external storage service.
+* BMT005 - As Wei - project owner, I want to use bare metal machine integrated with block storage service so that I can use external storage service.

-* BMT006 - As an Enterprise user, I want to see bare metal machine from console log and operate from console so that I can analyze problems at booting time and so on.
+* BMT006 - As Wei - project owner, I want to see bare metal machine from console log and operate from console so that I can analyze problems at booting time and so on.

-* BMT007 - As an Enterprise user, I want to continue my operation immediately when a bare metal machine fails without any manual operations such as switchover.
-Similar to HA VM user story, The user should not have to design the fail-over mechanism themselves.
+* BMT007 - As Wei - project owner, I want to continue my operation immediately when a bare metal machine fails without any manual operations such as switchover.
+Similar to HA VM user story, The owner should not have to design the fail-over mechanism themselves.
 The system should monitor and detect bare metal machine failure and automatically fail-over to a spare bare metal machine.

-* BMT008 - As an Enterprise user, I want to use a bare metal machine with the network services such as FWaaS, LBaaS, Security Group, VPNaaS, and connection to VMs in virtual network(VXLAN) in the same manner of VMs.
+* BMT008 - As Wei - project owner, I want to use a bare metal machine with the network services such as FWaaS, LBaaS, Security Group, VPNaaS, and connection to VMs in virtual network(VXLAN) in the same manner of VMs.

 Usage Scenario Examples
 +++++++++++++++++++++++

 1.Successful bare metal service
   a.
-Enterprise user creates virtual network.
+Wei - project owner creates virtual network.
   b.
-Enterprise user boots bare metal machine.
+Wei - project owner boots bare metal machine.
   c.
-Enterprise user uses block storage from bare metal machine.
+Wei - project owner uses block storage from bare metal machine.
   d.
-Enterprise user uses bare metal machine with consistent performance.
+Wei - project owner uses bare metal machine with consistent performance.

 2.Analyze bare metal machine rebooting problem
   a.
-Enterprise user can't connect to bare metal machine remotely when rebooting.
+Wei - project owner can't connect to bare metal machine remotely when
+     rebooting.
   b.
-Enterprise user can see state of bare metal machine from console log.
+Wei - project owner can see state of bare metal machine from console log.
   c.
-Enterprise user analyzes boot problem and resolved the issue.
+Wei - project owner analyzes boot problem and resolved the issue.
   d.
-Enterprise user can boot successfully.
+Wei - project owner can boot successfully.

 3.Bare metal machine data protection
   a.
-Enterprise user backs up data in bare metal machine.
+Wei - project owner backs up data in bare metal machine.
   b.
-Enterprise user restore from data backed up.
+Wei - project owner restore from data backed up.

 Related User Stories
 ++++++++++++++++++++